 The Eckla trolley (that plugs into the holes on the Scupper Pros etc) is not as durable as the simple Eckla Canoe trolley.
 We have also found that the former design can damage the seams around the drain holes if the trolley is not installed correctly.
 There are many other designs about.

 The C-Tug trolley from New Zealand is very good but bulky. this is an excellent an all terrain design.

 You can make your own with a bit of DIY.
-We recently saw one constructed out of plastic drainpipe that seems to work very well and used pram buggy wheels.
+We have seen one constructed out of plastic drainpipe that seems to work very well and used pram buggy wheels.

 Kayak safety kit

 Buoyancy aids (PFDs)

 We use Palm centre buoyancy aids which are designed for kayaking and also the Nookie NKE range which seem to be lasting well.

 Buoyancy deteriorates over time.
 After about 5 years the buoyancy may well have decreased by up to 50% or more.

 Be very careful when buying second hand buoyancy aids as they may be of little use.
 Wash kit after use and store properly to prolong life.
 Wear the correct size.